vuesdata/vuesdata.github.io/source/index.html.md

 # Introductions

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to the VuesData API!
+You can use our API to access VuesData API endpoints, we provide different sets of APIs for Data Extraction from different set of websites and brands (Such as: SteamGames, US Stock Price, Indian Stock Price, BestBuy etc.) You can find different APIs here: .

+We currently provide our services through RapidAPI only.
+You have to register an account on the <a href='https://rapidapi.com/auth/sign-up/'>RapidAPI Sign-Up</a> platform as developer or customer to start using our VuesData APIs.
+Please check the Quick Start guide on RapidAPI for signup and setting project: <a href='https://docs.rapidapi.com/docs/consumer-quick-start-guide'>RapidAPI Quick Start Guide</a>.

 We have language bindings in Shell, Ruby, Python, and JavaScript!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-This example API documentation page was created with [Slate](https://github.com/slatedocs/slate).
-Feel free to edit it and use it as a base for your own API's documentation.

 # Authentication